In School Programs

 YGP finds new ways to engage students at the garden each year; the possibilities for connecting state standards and curriculum to the garden are truly endless!
 If you have an idea or want to learn more about using the garden in your curriculum, call 435.259.BEAN or reach out to our Youth Programs Director.

-“Now that my internship has concluded here at YGP, the career I am going to pursue is in pastry arts so all of the cooking and baking are things that will be the skills I will use in the future.
-I don’t think I want to go into childcare any longer, but am glad I got the experience working with kids.” – Culinary Arts WBL student, 2019
+“Now that my internship has concluded here at YGP, the career I am going to pursue is in pastry arts so all of the cooking and baking are things that will be skills I use in the future.
+I don’t think I want to go into childcare any longer, but am glad I got the experience working with kids.”

 Harvest of the Month

-Harvest of the Month is a garden-to-school program that YGP will be piloting in the 2021 season.
+Harvest of the Month is a garden-to-school program that YGP piloted in the 2021 season.
 Now students won’t have to come to the garden to sample produce they help grow at YGP – the produce will come to them, too!

-Our goal with Harvest of the Month is to encourage students to eat locally and nutritiously, try new foods and recipes, and connect them with their local food community by maintaining a consistent presence in our school cafeterias.
-We will be partnering with Grand County’s Child Nutrition Program to create sample recipes and provide engaging posters and other materials for students and educators about in-season produce.
+Our goal with Harvest of the Month is to encourage students to eat locally and nutritiously, try new foods and recipes, and connect with their local food community by maintaining a consistent presence in our school cafeterias.
+We partner with Grand County’s Child Nutrition Program to create sample recipes and provide engaging posters and other materials for students and educators about in-season produce.